ucsd-cse29/fa24/src/pa/pa4/starter-code.md

 - `libvm.so`: This is a dynamically linked library, i.e., our own memory allocation system that can be linked to other programs (e.g., vmtest).
 The interface for this library is defined in `vmlib.h`.
 The `Makefile`s handle compiling with a `.so` for you; we set it up this way to match how production systems include libraries like `stdlib`
 - `vmtest`: This executable is compiled from vmtest.c with libvm.so linked together.
 It uses your memory management library to allocate/free memory.
 - The starter code in `vmtest.c` is very simple: it calls `vminit()` to initialize our simulated “heap”, and calls the vminfo() function to print out the contents of the heap in a neatly readable format.
-Run the vmtest executable to find out what the heap looks like rgith after it’s been initialize!
+Run the vmtest executable to find out what the heap looks like right after it’s been initialized!
 (Hint: it’s just one giant free block.)

 ### Reading the Starter Code